open-socialism/open-socialism-site/open-socialism/fiscal/income.md

 title: 'Income'
 ---

 All people receive credits regardless of what position they hold in society.
 This will be sufficient to eat well and have recreational expenses.
 The further up someone is within the (work) structure of society the more credits they will receive.
 However, the difference between the highest and the lowest member of society will not be very large.
-They highest level members may receive something like 5x the amount of a low level member.
+They highest level members may receive something like 5 times the amount of a low level member.

 This strongly contrasts modern day capitalism where there can be people with millions of times more money than others.